protubero/angular-jooby-starter/README.md

 ## Environment-independent Build

 Ideally maven builds should be independent from their build environment, apart from deliberate dependencies.
 Building the distribution should work out-of-the-box, e.g. on a jenkins build server.
 The inclusion of frontend technology makes this difficult to achieve.
 The frontend-maven-plugin helps by handling the node/npm issues in the background.
 To check, if the build is really independent, i've added a simple dockerfile, deriving from the maven-3.5 docker image.
 Build the image by executing `docker build . --tag ajs` in the project root folder.
 Then execute it with `docker run -ti --rm -p 8080:8080 -p 4200:4200 ajs`.
 A shell opens where you can test the build in an isolated environment.
 You're working on a copy of the project files.
-Updated files will not be visible within the image!
+Updated files will not be visible within the container!